 Blackstrap has an ideal calcium-magnesium ratio: we need lots of magnesium to help absorb similarly large quantities of calcium.
 Both of these minerals aid development of bones.

-For many more subjects in the health-and-food category, see http://thoughtforfood-aw.blogspot.co.uk, in the archive on the right hand side.
+For many more subjects in the health-and-food category, see http://thoughtforfood-aw.blogspot.co.uk.